 The biological method mainly includes measures such as activated sludge method, anaerobic biological treatment, and biofilm method; it mainly utilizes the activity characteristics of microorganisms to decompose and utilize organic and inorganic substances in produced water to remove substances such as sulfides, allowing the produced water to be purified for standard discharge.

 3.2 Application of Reinjection Treatment Technology

 The reinjection treatment technology is widely used in oilfield produced water, especially in the oil production of some oilfields with high water content.
 The reinjection treatment method also needs to carry out some purification treatment on the produced water: the particulate matter therein is filtered, and the oil mixed in the water is also separated before the reinjection can be conducted.

-The advantage of this treatment technology is that the oil separated in the produced water is sent back to the ground, the water is injected into the same well underground, the power consumption of the treated sewage is reduced, and the good energy saving and environmental protection effect is gained.
+The advantage of this treatment technique is that the oil separated in the produced water is sent back to the ground, the water is injected into the same well underground, the power consumption of the treated sewage is reduced, and the good energy-saving and environmental protection effect is gained.